Meningitis and encephalitis

 Treatment

-Antibiotics must not be delayed for more than 30 minutes after the decision to treat is made
+• Antibiotics should be given within 30 minutes of the decision to treat

-Antimicrobial recommendations may vary according to local antimicrobial susceptibility patterns; please refer to local guidelines
+• Antimicrobial recommendations may vary according to local antimicrobial susceptibility patterns.
+Refer to local guidelines

 Age group